 One of the many things I like about the Nutri Force, is that I can make a smoothie, take out what I need, then just screw on a lid and place in the fridge for the next day.
 Much less fuss and mess than when using a large blender.
 Normally, I have to find an additional container to keep my beetroot leaf green smoothie in.
 Inevitably, I manage to spill a little when transferring it into the container, which I find very annoying.

 The Nutri Force comes with two storage lids and a flip top lid for drinking on the go.
-It also has a versatile travel handle that can be attached if needed.
+It also has a versatile travel handle that you can attach if needed.
 The lids and handle are all part of this clever eight piece kit.
 It enables busy folk to easily have a nutritious breakfast whilst waiting at the bus stop, sitting on the tube or like me, just generally running late.

 Beetroot Leaf Green Smoothie – The Recipe